mariimako/ReactionSpeedDotApp/README.md

-A simple endless test to reaction speed game!
+A simple endless test to reaction speed game, made for the CPSC210 term project!

 This project is a **2D reaction speed game**.
 The player will be controlling a single character to move around and dodge projectiles, eliminate enemies with a high speed block controlled with key input.
 As the game progresses, enemies